brmdb/brmdb-data/README.md

 ### People

+- GET [/people/list.json](https://brmdb.github.io/brmdb-data/people/list.json): Index all people with their ID and name, ideal for search.
 - GET [/people/all.json](https://brmdb.github.io/brmdb-data/people/all.json): List all people with all attributes.
 - GET [/people/&lt;id&gt;.json](https://brmdb.github.io/brmdb-data/people/6978ec19-337a-485d-8339-b3eaa7b8daf4.json): Get the information from the person with id `<id>`.
 - GET [/people/images/&lt;id&gt;.png](#people): Get the picture of the person with id `<id>`. *For privacy, it's not available for every person*.